DavidWeid/davids-place/README.md

 This site uses tailwindcss and the tailwind typography plugin to style prose sections.
 The `src/styles/base.css` file is not a default file for the Astro+Tailwind setup, but has been added to allow greater customization.
 This file contains global styles and should be limit in final size as scoped styles are preferrable where possible.

 Tailwind configuration is done in the `tailwind.config.mjs` file.
 We search for tailwind classes in the `src` directory in the following files: `.{astro,html,js,jsx,md,mdx,ts,tsx}`.
 We enable darkMode through the 'class' option and set `theme.screens` to chosen breakpoints for tablet, laptop, and desktop.
-We then extend the theme's colors and finally add the typography plugin.
+We then extend the theme’s colors and finally add the typography plugin.

 ## 📚 Content